 Generally, the company has not recorded an allowance for loan losses as all loans have protective equity such that collection is deemed probable for all recorded amounts due on the loan.
-From time to time, the manager may deem it in the best interest of the company to agree to concessions to borrowers to facilitate a sale of collateral or a borrower's refinance transaction primarily for secured loans in second lien position.
+From time to time, the manager may deem it in the best interest of the company to agree to concessions to borrowers to facilitate a sale of collateral or refinance transactions primarily for secured loans in second lien position.